 Ooze confidence, square up to the bar, catch a bartender’s eye and capture their fleeting attention for a moment, make your order known and feel satisfied that you’ve mastered pintxos –– the only way to eat around San Sebastian (or Donostia as it’s known in Basque).
 These are some of the best pintxos bars in San Sebastián that we found.
+If you’re looking for our Guide to San Sebastián itself, click here, but if pintxos bars specifically is what you need recommendations on, keep reading!

 It can be a little nerve-racking to order with complete confidence in a brand new city, but throw inhibitions out the window and have courage and assuredness because in this delicious Basque city that’s what’s required.